September 6, 2017

 Hang a Pet Alert Sticker in Your Window

 In addition to tagging your pet, you can also tag your home.
-Pet stores, as well as the ASPCA, offer Rescue Alert Stickers that you can place on your window to alert rescue workers to the animals in the house and the contact information for your vet.
-To get a free pet alert sticker (see right) from the ASPCA, fill out the form found here.
+Many pet stores offer Rescue Alert Stickers that you can place on your window to alert rescue workers to the animals in the house and the contact information for your vet.
+To get a free pet alert sticker (see below) from DogWatch, fill out the form found here.

 We encourage you to visit the ASCPA’s website to learn more about disaster preparedness tips, especially for those of you with horses, birds or smaller animals (rabbits, gerbils, hamsters, etc.) who want additional information about those pets.